pusher/push-notifications-swift/README.md

 [Carthage](https://github.com/Carthage/Carthage) is a decentralized dependency manager that builds your dependencies and provides you with binary frameworks.

-> Carthage version 0.26.2 or newer is recommended to build PushNotifications.
+> Carthage version 0.26.2 or newer is recommended to build Pusher Beams.

 You can install Carthage with [Homebrew](http://brew.sh/) using the following command: